syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Editing.md

 N> 3.
 It's a standard way to enclose the `Template` within the `script` tag with `type` as "text/x-jsrender".
 N> 4.
 For `EditMode` property you can assign either `string` value (`InlineFormTemplate`) or `enum` value (`Syncfusion.JavaScript.EditMode.InlineTemplateForm`)

-The following code example describes the above behaviour.
+The following code example describes the above behavior.

 {% tabs %}